madhushree007/task-graphql/README.md

 # List of Github Repository with Graphql

-The app renders the list of react repositoires.
+The app renders the list of Javascript repositoires using github graphql API.
+There is 'Load More' button which fetches more data.
+The docker image has been created and available on docker hub.

 ## Tech Stack